A Guide to Rust ORMs in 2025

 }

-In terms of performance, it is slower than other ORM crates (namely, Diesel) - you can find the metrics here.
+In terms of performance, it is slower than other ORM crates (namely, Diesel) - you can find detailed performance metrics in the Diesel repository.
 While SeaORM is a crate that can offer a lot of functionality, you may have to sacrifice some performance in exchange for it.
+Diesel also produces smaller binaries and has better overall performance characteristics.

 Using SeaORM with Shuttle